nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/redis-configuration.md

 The `nuxeo.redis.port` is self-explanatory, 6379 is the value for a default Redis installation.

 The `nuxeo.redis.prefix` is the prefix used for all Nuxeo keys stored and read in Redis.
 This allows you to use a single Redis server between several Nuxeo cluster installations by having a different prefix for each cluster, but this is not really recommended.
 All keys used for Work queue management have `work:` added after this prefix.
-Those related to caching use&nbsp;`cache:` after this prefix.
+Those related to caching use `cache:` after this prefix.
 For locking, `lock:` followed by the repository name is used.

 The `nuxeo.redis.password`, `nuxeo.redis.database` and `nuxeo.redis.timeout` are standard Redis parameters, although rarely used.